CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ![Map of sidewalk snow complaints in Kitchener.](https://pbs.twimg.com/media/Dx3VRxWVYAArgGq.jpg:large)

-Mike ... did a visualization about sidewalk snow clearing complaints from 2008-2018 using Open Data from [City of Kitchener, Ontario, Canada](https://www.kitchener.ca)
+Mike Boos did a nice visualization about sidewalk snow clearing complaints from 2008-2018 using Open Data from [City of Kitchener, Ontario, Canada](https://www.kitchener.ca)

 This is a nice small and easy visualization from Open Data.
 The colors really stick out and make the visualization compelling to look at.
 And it also is a great starting point for discussions.
 As Mike pointed out